catfxngs/HedgeModLinux/README.md

 - [Sonic Frontiers](https://store.steampowered.com/app/1237320)

 ## How is this accomplished?
 Currently, this project is in early development.
-A native Linux port is being tested using [Mono](https://www.mono-project.com/) and [Gtk#](https://github.com/GtkSharp/GtkSharp), and an additional compatibilty layer *may be required* for games to properly function.
+A native Linux port is being tested using [Mono](https://www.mono-project.com/) and [Gtk#](https://github.com/GtkSharp/GtkSharp).
 The final release is expected to contain UI limitations differentiating from the official HedgeModManager.
 However, mods and code injection will function as expected.

+It is likely that [Protontricks](https://github.com/Matoking/protontricks) may still be required to install Windows dependencies in your *game's* Proton prefix.

 Several methods are being experimented with to accomplish this port, among other developers.
 Please expect changes to be made.